Haidra-Org/AI-Horde/FAQ.md

 ### Can I transfer my Kudos?

-Yes.
-See the `/transfer` endpoint on each horde.
+**Yes!** Check the `api/v2/transfer` endpoint.

 Remember however that the Kudos is merely a prioritization mechanism, **not a currency**.
-The Hordes are under no obligation to maintain Kudos totals and we may change them to ensure better operation of the horde. **If you exchange anything for Kudos, you do so at your own risk** and we are in no obligation to protect your amount!
-Kudos has no inherent value.
+The AI Horde are under no obligation to maintain Kudos totals or current rate of return, and we may tweak them to ensure more optimal operation of the system.

+### Can I sell my kudos?

+**NO!** Kudos is inherently valueless and we do not allow anyone exchanging kudos for money.
+Bypassing this requirement is an existential threat to the AI Horde.
+Please do not attempt to do this under the table. **If you exchange money for Kudos and we discover it, we might zero out your account and whoever you bought it from!**

+### Is Kudos a cryptocurrency?

+**No!** Kudos is completely centralized and involved no blockchain tech whatsoever.
+The AI Horde is explicitly hostile to blockchain technologies and we will never integrate with any of them.
+Likewise, there is no way to convert kudos to anything other than favours benefiting the improvement of the AI Horde.

+### Can I exchange kudos for cryptocurrencies?

+**No!** Same rules and reasoning applies as for selling kudos, see above.

 ## Not Safe for Work?